-Hope Street has plenty of eclectic shops that feature local products from Providence purveyors like Kreatelier and Studio Hop, but Frog + Toad is undoubtedly the best.
-Inside visitors will find all kinds of art, books, knick-knacks, jewelry, clothes and even customized wrapping paper.
-Most of the products come from locals who are proud of Rhode Island, but it's not a tourist trap trinket store because the items here are kitschy, cool, innovative, funny, thoughtful and provocative.
-It's definitely a nice place to stop in and find a interesting, one-of-a-kind gift.
+Hope Street has plenty of eclectic shops that feature local products from Providence, but Frog & Toad is undoubtedly one of the best.
+Inside, visitors will find all kinds of artwork, books, knick-knacks, jewelry, clothes and even customized wrapping paper.
+Most of the products come from locals craftsmen and the items here are kitschy, cool, innovative, funny and thoughtful.
+Overall, it's definitely a nice place to stop in and find a interesting, one-of-a-kind gift.

 Hope Street just north of College Hill has plenty of good places to eat, and without a doubt the dishes from those kitchens are made with items from this retailer.
 Here you can find everything from specialized knifes and pans to industrial-grade appliances and other 'only in Providence' items made by local hands.
 Moreover, the shop sells useful articles for the kitchen as well, from cookbooks and gloves to salt shakers and everything in-between.

 Queen of Hearts is a unique, funky women's clothing and accessory shop in the downcity area of Providence.
 Inside visitors will find all kinds of shirts, leggings, handcrafted jewelry, shoes and much, much more.
 Like many other stores in Providence, this one is locally owned and it features products from many locals around town as well as from those around the state.
 It is the perfect place to shop to rejuvenate the contents of your closet.